How to Find Distressed Properties in 2023

 Local tax assessor office

 Delinquent property taxes can be an early warning sign that a property is becoming distressed.
 Many local tax assessor’s websites maintain lists of properties with delinquent taxes that you can download and review.
-This is another method on how to find distressed properties.
+Checking the tax assessor's website is another good method for finding distressed properties.

 To locate the tax assessor for a specific county, search online with “(County name) tax assessor” or use a public records online directory such as NetOnline.com to find tax assessors’, treasurers’, and county recorders’ offices.